apollographql/router/NEXT_CHANGELOG.md

 - for each successful request, we add a "token" to the bucket, those tokens expire after `ttl` (default: 10 seconds)
 - the number of available additional retries is a part of the number of tokens, defined by `retry_percent` (default is 0.2)

+Request retries are disabled by default on mutations.

 This is activated in the `traffic_shaping` plugin, either globally or per subgraph:

 ```yaml